Blowoffvalve/airbnb/README.md

 3. Expand documentation on [selectors](config/selectors.yaml) so it's clear what each selector is doing.
 Current status is too arcane.
 4. Add a config that does the scraping using a headless browser.
+5. Alter getListings to allow you exclude listings that aren't initially in English